sictweb/web222/weeks/week02/README.md

 console.log(total);
 ```

-Here we expect to see `100` but instead will get `50` on the `console.`  The problem is
+Here we expect to see `100` but instead will get `5` on the `console.`  The problem is
 that we have redefined, and thus overwritten `total` inside the `increase` function.
 During
 the call to `increase`, the new local variable `total` will be used, and then go out of scope.
 After the function completes, the original global variable `total` will again be used.

 ## Closures

-A closure is a function that has *closed over* a scope, retaining it even after it would
+A closure is a function that has *closed over* a scope, retaining this scope even after it would
 otherwise disappear through the normal rules of execution.
 In the following function, the
 variable `x` goes out of scope as soon as the function finishes executing: